jonnonz1/nz-statute-book/acts/public/2003/credit-contracts-and-consumer-finance-act-2003.md

-    (iii) to enable consumers to monitor the performance of consumer credit contracts or consumer leases; and (c) to provide rules about interest charges, fees, and payments in relation to consumer credit contracts; and (d) to enable consumers to seek reasonable changes to consumer credit contracts on the grounds of unforeseen hardship; and (e) to provide for the disclosure of adequate information to consumers under buy-back transactions of land and for the provision- of independent legal advice to those consumers—
+    (iii) to enable consumers to monitor the performance of consumer credit contracts or consumer leases; and (c) to provide rules about interest charges, fees, and payments in relation to consumer credit contracts; and (d) to enable consumers to seek reasonable changes to consumer credit contracts on the grounds of unforeseen hardship; and (e) to provide for the disclosure of adequate information to consumers under buy-back transactions of land and for the provision of independent legal advice to those consumers—
     (i) to inform consumers of the terms, the effects, and the implications of those transactions before they become irrevocably committed to them; and
     (ii) to enable consumers to monitor the performance of those transactions; and (f) to provide rules about fees in relation to buy-back transactions of land; and